 A manic episode is not a disorder in and of itself, but rather is a part of a type of bipolar disorder.

-A manic episode is characterized by period of time where an elevated, expansive or notably irritable mood is present, lasting for at least one week.
-These feelings must be sufficiently severe to cause difficulty or impairment in occupational, social, educational or other important functioning and can not be better explained by a mixed episode.
-Symptoms also can not be the result of substance use or abuse (e.g., alcohol, drugs, medications) or caused by a general medical condition.
+A manic episode is characterized by period of at least 1 week where an elevated, expansive or unusually irritable mood, as well as notably persistent goal-directed activity is present.
+The mood disturbance associated with manic symptoms should be observable by others (e.g., friends or relatives of the individual) and must be uncharacteristic of the individual’s usual state/behavior.
+These feelings must be sufficiently severe to cause difficulty or impairment in occupational, social, educational or other important functioning.
+Symptoms also cannot be the result of substance use or abuse (e.g., alcohol, drugs, medications) or caused by a general medical condition.
 Three or more of the following symptoms must be present:

 - Inflated self-esteem or grandiosity